Last Updated on January 26, 2023 by Mark Ursell

-This article shows you how to calculate the SuperTrend Indicator.
+This article shows you how to calculate the SuperTrend Indicator in Excel.
 Watch the video to see me demonstrate the calculations.

 The article also explains why the indicator works, how to identify the best markets to use and gives you a link to a SuperTrend trading strategy.